Make time for love and affection (suitable from birth)

 It can be really helpful to set aside some time to have some special time with your child.
 Ask your child what they would like to do and then join in with them.
 This could be playing a game, a visit to the park or reading together.
 By spending special time together your child will learn that you value their company.
 They will learn that their interests are important and this will help them to be more confident.

-Let your child know that you still love them, even when you don’t like what they do.
+Praise your child and let them know that you still love them, even when you sometimes may not like what they do.

 It’s OK to ask for help

-You’re the most important part of your child’s life.
-If you’re having difficulty coping or you are worried about your relationship with your child, ask for help.
+You are the most important part of your child’s life.
+If you are having difficulty coping or you are worried about your relationship with your child, ask for help.
 Getting help can make a big difference to both of you.

 From birth to age six is a very important time for the development of your child’s brain.
 Your loving interactions with your child are critical for your child’s happiness, healthy development and learning.